Spatio-Temporal Deep Learning-Based Undersampling Artefact Reduction for 2D Radial Cine MRI with Limited Data: Proposed Approach

 \subsection{Persistent Homology Analysis}

-As a trained denoising autoencoder can be geometrically interpreted to perform a projection-like mapping onto a manifold \cite{vincent2010stacked}, the study of topological features of the manifold of the input and output images might be of interest for the design of the network architecture, \cite{han2016deep}, \cite{bae2017beyond}.
+As a trained denoising autoencoder can geometrically be interpreted to perform a projection-like mapping onto a manifold \cite{vincent2010stacked}, the study of topological features of the manifold of the input and output images might be of interest for the design of the network architecture, \cite{han2016deep}, \cite{bae2017beyond}.
 Persistent homology is a mathematical tool that can be used for analysing datasets $X \subset \mathbb{R}^n$ \cite{ghrist}.
 For a two-classes classification problem, singular homology has been used as a complexity measure of the positively labelled submanifold of the input space and a relation between this complexity and the depth of the networks was proven in \cite{bianchini2014complexity}.
 This and experimental evidence using persistent homology \cite{han2016deep, bae2017beyond}, motivates that it might be beneficial to investigate the persistent homology of datasets since it might explain the superiority of specific approaches to others.
 For a concise introduction to persistent homology see \cite{oudot2015persistence}, Chapter 1.
 In general, persistent homology $H_{*}$ assigns a family of persistence modules $\left\{H_{i}(X):i\in\mathbb{N}\right\}$ over some field $F$ to a set $X\subset\mathbb{R}^n$, see \cite{oudot2015persistence}, Chapter $2$.
 We will only use $H_{0}$ which has a much simpler interpretation as follows, see Figure \ref{connected_components}.
 Let $X\subset \mathbb{R}^n$ be a finite set and let $r\geq0$.
-Then, we can define a graph $\operatorname{G}_r(X)$ with vertices $\operatorname{V}_r(X)=X$ and edges This graph is the Rips complex restricted to simplices of dimension at most $1$ \cite{ghrist}, Chapter 1.3.
-Let $\Pi(\op{G}_r(X))$ be the set of connected components of $\op{G}_r(X)$.
-Then, we can define where $\mathbb{F}_2$ is the field with two elements.
-For $0\leq r<r'$ we have a map $\Pi(\op{G}_r(\op{X}))\rightarrow\Pi(\op{G}_{r'}(\op{X}))$ which induces a map $H_0^r\rightarrow H_0^{r'}.$ The family of these maps is called the $0$-th persistent homology of $X$.
-A good visualization of persistent homology is the persistent barcode, see Figure \ref{connected_components}.
-For a real number $r>0$, the number of connected components of $\op{G}_r(X)$ is equal the number of intersections of the vertical line at $x=r$ with the barcodes, see Figure \ref{connected_components}.
-This is also the $0$-th Betti number $\beta_0$ of $\op{G}_r(X)$ which is a measure of complexity for $\op{G}_r(X)$, see \cite{ghrist}, Chapter 2.3.
-Hence, the faster the persistent barcode of a dataset $X$ decreases, the less complex the dataset is.
+Then, we can define a graph $\operatorname{G}_r(X)$ with vertices $\operatorname{V}_r(X)=X$ and edges